shivam6714/shivam6714/README.md

 ---

-## Spotify Clone
+## 🎵 Spotify Clone

-A responsive Spotify-inspired frontend interface created to strengthen HTML, CSS, and JavaScript fundamentals by recreating the core user experience of a modern music streaming application.
+A responsive Spotify-inspired music player interface built using HTML, CSS, and JavaScript to strengthen frontend development fundamentals and recreate a modern streaming application.

 **Technologies**